Kaustubh0801/Patient-Health-Monitoring-System/README.md

 ## Key Features

-Real-time monitoring of vital parameters.
+Real-time monitoring of vital parameters.\n

-Remote access via a web server.
+Remote access via a web server.\n
 Periodic data reporting with clear indicators for BPM, SpO2, and temperatures.

 This project could be expanded with additional features like alerts or notifications based on abnormal readings, making it a robust solution for patient health monitoring.